fpereiro/astack/readme.md

 To inspect the contents of the `aStack`, place an `aStep` calling `a.log` just below the `aStep` you wish to inspect.

-`a.log` prints the contents of the aStack, plus further arguments you pass to it.
+`a.log` prints the contents of the aStack (but without printing the `aPath`), plus further arguments you pass to it.
 It then `returns` aStack.last, so execution resumes unaffected.

 ## Source code